Thesis topics in networking - 2015

 Most are in areas relating to my research interests,

-primarily video communication and network dependability (reliability), but that can cover many
+primarily video communication, Software Defined Networking (SDN) and network dependability (reliability), but that can cover many

 applications, peer-to-peer, etc).